 As you know that every JSP page eventually converts to its equivalent Servlet.
-Hence, when isThreadSafe is set to "true",
+Hence, when the isThreadSafe attribute is set to true,

-it indicates that your JSP code is thread safe and can be simultaneously accessed by multiple threads at the same time.
+it indicates that your JSP code is thread safe and can be simultaneously accessed by multiple threads.

-Note - By setting the isThreadSafe to trueonly indicates but doesn't make a JSP page thread-safe.
+Note - Setting the isThreadSafe attribute to trueonly indicates but doesn't make a JSP page thread safe.

-by multiple threads wishing to execute the JSP simultaneously.
+by multiple threads that are wishing to execute it simultaneously.

 isThreadSafe = "false"